-Please note: the information contained within this article is correct as of 16/04/20.
-As the COVID-19 situation develops, guidance is subject to change and, while we will do our best to give you up to date information, it is always advisable to speak with a solicitor for specific advice.
+Please note: the information contained within this article is correct as of 12/01/2021.
+As the COVID-19 situation continues to develop, guidance is subject to change and, while we will do our best to give you up to date information, it is always advisable to speak with a solicitor for specific advice.

 Furlough Leave is a word used to describe temporary “leave” or a “sabbatical” due to the special needs of an employer which may be due to economic conditions.

 We are currently being asked to advise and assist many employers and employees as Furlough Leave is becoming used as a measure to help businesses ride out the economic crisis created by Covid-19.